finleylee2507/ludobots/README.md

 ## Running my code

-To run the code, simply run 'simulate_for_assignment_7.py'.

-## What is this
-Coming soon...
+To run the code, simply run 'search.py'.
+You can also provide an additional positive integer as parameter if you want to reproduce the result from a certain run.
+For example, search.py 3 will reproduce the results from the 3rd run.

 ## Description of how bodies and brains are generated

 The program starts by creating a random number of links of varying dimensions in the +y direction.
 The first link is